Airplane Mode Isn't Just for Airplanes

 Summary

 Airplane mode is useful not only on planes but also for faster charging, focus mode, battery conservation, and network resets in everyday life.
-It's a simple mechanism that turns off all wireless communications at once, but knowing about it reveals surprisingly many practical applications.
+It's a simple mechanism that turns off the transmitting radios at once, but knowing about it reveals surprisingly many practical applications.
 For a broader look at how your phone handles connectivity and tracking, see our guide on mobile privacy settings.

 Related Glossary Terms